sourcegraph/handbook/content/strategy-goals/goals/archive.md

 - Timeline: 2021-02-01 to 2022-01-31

 In FY22, we started the year off with the intent to have both annual and quarterly OKRs.
-Roughly halfway through the year, we determined annual OKRs weren't useful as the pace of change at Sourcegraph quickly rendered our annual OKRs irrelevant.
-We since reverted back to more stable, near-term OKRs.
+Roughly halfway through the year, we determined annual OKRs weren't keeping pace with Sourcegraph's growth and scale.
+We reverted back to quarterly OKRs as they better aligned long-term strategy with short-term execution.

 - [FY22-Q4](2022_Q4.md)
 - [FY22-Q3](2022_q3.md)